RonggangCui/Best-Hashtags-Buddy/README.md

 </div>

 ## <div align="center">Software Design</div>
-This app is build in Swift.
+This app is build in Swift. <br>
-JSON files are used to store the hashtags text.
+JSON files are used to store the hashtags text. <br>
 Below is the storyboard design of the app
 <div align="left">
   <p>